masoodahmady/ecs781-group16/README.md

 ## Instructions
 ### Requirements
-The following environment should be set at the host:
+The following environment should be set at the host.

+This is definitely not the best practice to save a database password.
+But due to limited time, and considering it is a non-production application, this is not as bad as doing the same in a production environment.
 ```bash
 export SQLALCHEMY_DATABASE_URI_PASSWORD=<database password>
 ```